-Workforce challenges are also many and varied, with the MHA sector having an aging workforce and a significant gender and cultural imbalance.
-MHA is an unattractive sector in which to work; staff report that it is hard to recommend to colleagues or students to come and work in the sector.
+Workforce issues are also many and varied, with the MHA sector having an aging workforce and a significant gender and cultural imbalance.
+MHA is a challenging sector in which to work; staff report that it is hard to recommend to colleagues or students to come and work in the sector.